 Infectious hepatitis infects through contaminated food and water.
 Vaccination consists of two injections about 12 months apart, which protects for up to 25 years.
 The first vaccination protects for 12 months.
 The hepatitis A vaccine can be combined with the vaccine against hepatitis B .

 Tetanus is a complication to wounds contaminated by soil.
 If there has been a vaccination within the past 10 years it is not necessary to give a booster in case of wounds and accidents.
 Tetanus vaccinations are usually given in combination with diphtheria vaccine.
 If you are previously vaccinated, the vaccine can be given right up to departure.

 Have a Travel Safety Question?

 We've got Answers.
 Ask Phil

 Vanuatu is a low crime destination, but there has been a worrying rise in petty theft.
-I contacted one of the hotels on the Elluk Road south of the CBD and t... read more »almost 3 years ago
+I contacted one of the hotels on the Elluk Road south of the CBD and t... read more »about 3 years ago

 MW, one of the safer destinations you could visit, it's pretty laid back.
 Sunburn and a kava hangover might be your biggest worries.
 Obviously petty crime do... read more »almost 4 years ago